Excited Black woman in plaid holding letter, male friends excited behind her

 How to Handle Different Grad School Admission Decisions

-The three grad school admission decisions typically offered are acceptance, denial, or placement on a waiting list.
-Here's what you should do in each situation.
+The three grad school admission decisions usually offered are acceptance, denial, or placement on a waiting list.
+Here's what to do in each situation.

 After submitting your materials and paying the application fees, it's now that time in the grad school admission process where you have to wait to hear from the admission committee.
 The three grad school admission decisions typically rendered are acceptance, denial, or placement on a waiting list.
 On rare occasions an applicant will be admitted conditionally; this usually entails being asked to do some additional work (writing more essays, retaking a standardized test, enrolling in a course or two)—the successful completion of which automatically means admission.
 So what should you do if your grad school application is waitlisted, denied, or accepted?
 Well, it varies.
 Below are some detailed suggestions for responding to each of the three major grad school admission decisions, starting with the one I believe can be the most difficult: the waiting list.